-Costs of site restoration are provided over the life of the facility from when exploration commences and are included in the costs of that stage.
-Site restoration costs include the dismantling and removal of mining plant, equipment and building structures, waste removal, and rehabilitation of the site in accordance with clauses of the mining permits.
+Costs of site restoration are provided over the life of the project from when exploration commences and are included in the costs of that stage.
+Site restoration costs include the dismantling and removal of mining plant, equipment and building structures, waste removal, and rehabilitation of the site in accordance with local laws and regulations and clauses of the permits.
 Such costs have been determined using estimates of future costs, current legal requirements and technology on an undiscounted basis.